zerodogg/rotcelloc/README.md

 Run `npm install` to install all dependencies.
 Then follow the rest of the user guide to configure your instance.

-**Note**: you will have to manually install a patched version of "movie-art" for the time being, as upstream does not yet have the patches we require.
-Install the patched version from https://github.com/zerodogg/movie-art/tree/tv-support

 ### Creating a collection

 Rotcelloc uses CSV-files that you write yourself to manage your collection.